3Samourai/End-Game/README.md

 ## 🧐 About <a name = "about"></a>
 Find Information About all New and Old Games

+## ❓ How-To <a name = "How-To"></a>
+End-Game is a Game Data Base.
+Just type a keyword or Game Name and see all results.
+Click on a tile for Get More info about a Game.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [SimplyREADME](https://github.com/3Samourai/simply-readme) - README Generator